-There’s no constitutional or legal mechanism for Trump to return to the presidency absent winning another election in 2024.
+There’s no constitutional or legal mechanism for Trump to return to the presidency absent winning an election in 2024.
 Trump’s argument that the last election was tainted has been roundly rejected by federal and state officials, including his own attorney general and Republican election leaders.
 Judges, including those appointed by Trump, also dismissed his claims.

 But Levitsky and others warn there are several weak points in the U.S. system where a political party could simply refuse to allow its opponent to formally win a presidential election.